jubaan/m__advanced-building-blocks__bubble-sort/README.md

 More info: [The Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks)

 ### Part I :
-> Build a method #bubble_sort that takes an array and returns a sorted array.
+> Build a bubble_sort method that takes an array parameter and returns a sorted array.
 It must use the bubble sort methodology (using #sort would be pretty pointless, wouldn’t it?).

 **Solution -**
 [bubble_sort](https://repl.it/@jubaan/Bubblesort)